Tuesday, 28 April 2015

 Please note I use less spices, if you want it like a meat curry, double the amount of the spice mix, also can use tomatoes & onions!

-Saturday 18 April 2015
+Saturday, 18 April 2015

 DOI MURGI & PUDINA PARATHA

-Like in the above song she believes the sky above and the earth below is the worthiest home an awesome twosome can have.... she believed and still believe for the right cause and the right person, one can denounce anything in life.
-She thinks she can, or could...then in between comes the thought of her sarees and costume jeweleries!....
-The mean me confronts generosity...
+Like in the above song, she believes the sky above and the earth below is the worthiest home an awesome twosome can have.... she believed and still believe for the right cause and the right person, one can denounce anything in life.
+She thinks she can, or could...then in between comes the thought of her sarees and costume jewels!....
+The mean self confronts generosity...
 Recently, I developed a love for silver jewelry... it has to have a matt finish and of tribal design..... if anyone gifts me platinum...
 I am right there...
 The husband will not neither anyone else!
-Coming to the man & son; cooking a DOI MURGI & PUDINA PARATHA for them is a pleasure; they love their bread & meat platter!
+Coming to the man & the son; cooking a DOI MURGI & PUDINA PARATHA for them is a pleasure; they love their bread & meat platter!

 Anyway, from her Utopia, she does come back to reality gazing at the rising sun, walks up to her kitchen, does the necessary works required and settles on the simplistic DOI MURGI for that day.
-To see that smile of satisfaction on her men's face, she decided to serve it with some MINT / PUDINA PARATHA.
+To see that smile on her men's face, she decided to serve it with MINT / PUDINA PARATHA.

 INGREDIENTS : [for the doi murgi]